MishchenkoYuriy/MusicFlow/dbt/docs/sources_and_models.md

 {% docs spotify_playlists %}

-This table contains the Spotify playlists created during the flow. `Liked videos` are included as a pseudo playlist with id equal to '0', but never created.
+This table contains the Spotify playlists that have been created and populated during the flow. `Liked videos` are included as a pseudo playlist with id equal to '0', but never created.

 {% enddocs %}

 {% docs spotify_playlists_others %}

 This table contains playlists created by other users *found* on Spotify.
+They are used to populate spotify_playlists.
 The original playlist is a long video on YouTube.

 {% enddocs %}

 {% docs spotify_tracks %}

 This table contains your tracks *found* on Spotify, either by themselves or as a part of an album or a playlist created by other user.
+They are used to populate spotify_playlists.

 {% enddocs %}